Anne-Sophie Pic: Biography

 Pic is married to David Sinapian and has a son named Nathan.

 In 2015 and 2016, Pic was a member of the Prix Versailles judges panel.

 In 2017, Pic opened her first London restaurant, also called La Dame de Pic, in the Four Seasons Hotel at 10 Trinity Square in the City of London.
-It was awarded a Michelin star within less than a year of opening for the 2018 Michelin Guide, was awarded its second star for the 2020 Guide, and has retained it in the 2021 and 2022 Guides.
+It was awarded a Michelin star within less than a year of opening for the 2018 Michelin Guide.
+A second star followed for the 2020 Guide, and both have been retained since.

 In 2018, she appeared as a judge on the "France" episode and in the finale of The Final Table, season 1.
 In the same year she was profiled in Maya Gallus's documentary film The Heat: A Kitchen (R)evolution.

 In 2019, she opened a restaurant, also under the name La Dame de Pic, in the Raffles Hotel in Singapore.
 It was awarded one Michelin star in the 2022 Guide.
+The restaurant closed in 2024.

 In June 2020, she and other chefs, as well as architects, Nobel laureates in Economics and leaders of international organizations, signed the appeal in favour of the purple economy ("Towards a cultural renaissance of the economy"), published in Corriere della Sera, El País and Le Monde.

 At the end of 2020, she opened another restaurant called La Dame de Pic - Le 1920 at the Four Seasons Hotel in Megève, France.
 It was awarded its first Michelin star in the 2022 Guide.

 In summer 2021, during the COVID-19 pandemic, she launched a food truck in Valence called Pic-up, featuring her first time offering hamburgers.

+In September of 2025, she re-opened in collaboration with Mandarin Oriental Bangkok, Chef Anne Sophie Pic at Le Normandie.
+Taking over the historic french fine dining restaurant.